-Grammar (20 marks): this is divided into two sections (a and b), with ten marks each.
+Grammar (20 marks): this is divided into two or three sections (a and b / a, b, c) with five or ten marks each.
 Activity types vary, but include:

 - Completing discrete, gapped sentences by selecting one word from three choices provided or by choosing from words in a box.
-Both of these activities are designed to test understanding of key language at sentence level. - Writing the correct verb forms from a list of infinitives, or complete sentences using the correct tense, for example.
-This part is designed to test students' knowledge and use of key verb forms they have studied. - Changing the form of the verb from affirmative to negative, in order to test their ability to apply the grammar of a language point across its various forms.
+Both of these activities are designed to test understanding of key language at sentence level. - Writing the correct verb forms from a list of infinitives, or completing sentences using the correct tense, for example.
+This part is designed to test students' knowledge and use of key verb forms they have studied. - Rewriting sentences from active to passive, or from direct to reported speech, for example.

-Vocabulary (20 marks): is also divided into two sections (a and b) with ten marks each.
+Vocabulary (20 marks): is divided into two or three sections (a and b / a, b, c) with five or ten marks each.
 Activity types vary, but include: